Norma (opera): Scene 3: The temple of Irminsul

 Norma enters.
-(Aria: "Ei tornerà" / "He will come back") Then Clotilde arrives with news that Adalgisa has failed to persuade Pollione to return.
+(Recitative: "Ei tornerà" / "He will come back") Then Clotilde arrives with news that Adalgisa has failed to persuade Pollione to return.
 Although Norma questions whether she should have trusted her, she then learns from her servant that Adalgisa is returning and wishes to take her vows at the altar and that the Roman has sworn to abduct her from the temple.
 In anger, Norma strikes a gong-like shield as a summons to war.
 Trumpets sound and Oroveso and the druids all rush in, demanding to know what is happening.
 They hear Norma's answer and the soldiers take up the refrain: "Guerra, guerra!" / "War, war!", while Norma proclaims "Blood, blood!
 Revenge!"

 In order for Norma to complete the rites to authorise going to war, Oroveso demands to know who will be the sacrificial victim.
 At that moment, Clotilde rushes in to announce that a Roman has desecrated the temple, but that he has been apprehended.
 It is Pollione who is led in, and Norma is urged to take the sacrificial knife to stab him but, approaching him, she is unable to perform the deed.
 The assembled crowd demands to know why, but she dismisses them, stating that she needs to question her victim.